Steel Magnolias: Plot

+Shelby has a baby boy and names him Jackson Latcherie Jr. Clariee relates how her brother has become estranged from her nephew after he came out as gay and Ouiser is seeing Owen, but insists that they are only friends.
+Annelle has become a fundamentalist Christian, much to the consternation of her new boyfriend.
+Shelby and M'Lynn, to the horror of the other ladies, relate how the stress of pregnancy has caused Shelby's kidneys to shut down and she is now on dialysis.
+M'Lynn will be donating a kidney to her daughter the next day.

-Shelby has a baby boy, Jackson Jr., but soon develops kidney failure requiring regular dialysis.
-Around Jackson Jr.'s first birthday, Shelby undergoes a successful transplant with M'Lynn's donated kidney.
-Shelby recovers, but four months later, Jackson arrives home to find her unconscious.
+Shelby recovers from the transplant, but four months later, Jackson arrives home to find her unconscious.
 Shelby is comatose, having contracted an infection in her central nervous system due to the suppressive therapy that keeps her body from rejecting the kidney.
-After doctors determine Shelby's condition is irreversible, the family jointly decide to remove her from life support.
+After doctors determine Shelby's condition is irreversible, the family jointly decide to remove her from life support, with Jackson signing the papers to consent.
+Shortly after Shelby's death, M'Lynn leaves the hospital and goes to Jackson's aunt Fern's house to pick up her grandson.

-After the funeral, M'Lynn breaks down, but the other women comfort her.
+After the funeral, M'Lynn breaks down in tears, and the other women comfort her and each other.

 M'Lynn gradually accepts her daughter's decision to have risked her life in return for a few special years of motherhood and decides to focus her energy on helping Jackson with raising her grandson.
-Annelle, now married to Sammy and pregnant, tells M'Lynn she wants to name her own baby after Shelby, as she was the reason she and Sammy met.
+Annelle, who married Sammy and is now pregnant, tells M'Lynn she wants to name her own baby after Shelby, even if the baby turns out to be a boy, as she was the reason Annelle and Sammy met.
 M'Lynn approves, stating, "Life goes on."

-At the town Easter egg hunt, Annelle goes into labor and is rushed to the hospital and another life begins.
+At the town's Easter egg hunt, Annelle goes into labor and is rushed to the hospital by Truvy and her husband Spud in their truck, followed by Sammy in an Easter Bunny costume and Truvy and Spud's son Louie on Louie's motorcycle.

 Cast

 Background

-The original play dramatized experiences of the family and friends of the play's author following the 1985 death of his sister from diabetic complications after the birth of his namesake nephew and the failure of a family member's donated kidney.
+The original play dramatized experiences of the family and friends of the playwright following the 1985 death of his sister from diabetic complications after the birth of his namesake nephew and the failure of a family member's donated kidney.
 A writer friend continuously encouraged him to write it down in order to come to terms with the experience.
 He did but originally as a short story for his nephew then later to get an understanding of the deceased mother.
 It evolved in ten days into the play.